finn-no/unleash-client-haskell-core/README.md

 The `Unleash` module provides functions and types for checking feature toggles and variants.

-See [unleash-client-haskell](https://github.com/finn-no/unleash-client-haskell) for a ready-to-use Haskell client SDK.
+Does not include an HTTP client.
+See [unleash-client-haskell](https://github.com/finn-no/unleash-client-haskell) for a Haskell Unleash client SDK.

 ## Build